brink-daniel/ssms-object-explorer-menu/README.md

 These menu items can be configured to run either external T-SQL script files or inline T-SQL statements.
 Upon selection, the extension opens a new query window displaying the script.
 It also supports tag substitution within scripts and optional automatic execution, streamlining routine database tasks and enhancing productivity.

+Adding own parameters to the menu items are also supported.
+Every menu item can have its own list of them.
+Their values can be enetered in a dialog before the T-SQL script's execution.

 The project homepage is [https://sqlmedic.com](https://sqlmedic.com).

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/brink-daniel/ssms-object-explorer-menu)](https://github.com/brink-daniel/ssms-object-explorer-menu/releases)